Zeeker/blog/content/post/how-to-build-your-professional-website/part-2-now/index.md

 With that out of the way, let's get to the fun part: building and deploying your page.

+**Important Note:** Sadly the tranquilpeak theme makes some choices which are not compatible with relative URLs.
+So while this is great for quick testing, it (for example) busts relative post thumbnails.

+I've opened [a PR](https://github.com/kakawait/hugo-tranquilpeak-theme/pull/333) which fixes the issues, so this might change in the future.
+Until then you'll either have to use the original configuration for your final page or fork the project, apply my changes and use your fork.

 # Deploy right now!

 Deployment with `now` is very, very simple: